bg-write/candyfloss-flask/README.md

 ### Why Use Candyfloss?

 **The problem**: I don't want to rely on social media for music news.
-However, social media is an easy way to keep track of new content from writers and outlets on various types of media: websites, newsletters, video channels, and more.
-Is there a way to see all these various links without the baggage of social media?

 **The solution**: I created a simple RSS reader web app to share with colleagues.